LukeMS/keltor/rst/index.rst

 **ALCC/BW**: 10.33/10.30

 Located where the Danchu forks off the Lestare river, which leads into the briny waters of the Grey Marsh to the south west.
-The Grey Marsh is the largest marsh/swamp region in the Middle Lands.
+The Grey Marsh is the largest marsh/swamp region in the `Middle Lands`_.
 The Danchu runs another 500 miles where it meets the sea.
 Rocrest is a trading city that is known for it's apothecaries and herbal research which thrive due to the city's proximity to such a flora rich marsh/swamp.
 Tribal wood elves from the western forest often come here to trade.
 It is not uncommon to find halflings and gnomes from the Dothmas Hills trading here as well.
 Rocrest was founded after the Latter Formation Wars, in 23 MLE.

-.. `Levloe`:
+.. _`Levloe`:

 C. Levloe
 =========================